Identify your grapevines with 100% certainty

 At Bragato Research Institute, we offer New Zealand’s only genetic variety testing for grape vines.
-Our highly-specialised DNA sequencing capability means we can conclusively identify rootstock and scion varieties to provide definitive assurance your vines are true-to-type.
+Our highly-specialised DNA sequencing capability means we can conclusively identify rootstock and scion varieties to assure your vines are true-to-type.

-This process of vine identification has been a popular alternative in markets such as Australia, France and USA for over 15 years and we’re delighted to now offer this service in New Zealand.
+This process of vine identification has been a popular alternative in markets such as Australia, France and USA for over 15 years.
+We’re delighted to now offer this service in New Zealand.

 How we do it

 The ideal time for sampling and testing is Spring.
-For you, it is as simple as cutting a young leaf, pressing it onto one of our custom-made cards, then posting your samples back to us.
+For you, it is as simple as cutting a young leaf, pressing it onto one of our sample cards, then posting it back to us.
 We’ll take it from there.
-We provide this service at our laboratory based at Lincoln University and the entire process will be overseen by our geneticist, Dr Darrell Lizamore.
+We provide this service at our Grapevine Improvement Laboratory based at Lincoln University.

 Don’t miss out on our next round of testing